m-cespa/Miscellaneous/README.md

 Description:

-This repository contains a series of scripts to solve some computational problem (eg: decoding/translating)
+This repository contains a series of miscellaneous scripts (including automation, animation and webscraping)